exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Tick
 ----

-Ticks are events that occur for a group of statements, executed by the parser, within the declare block.
+Ticks are events that occur for a group of N statements, executed by PHP.

+Ticks are started within the declare block.

+Ticks are deprecated since PHP 5.3.
+They might entirely disappear in PHP 9.0.